uenz/SparkleShare/README.md

 ## Install on macOS

+Download the app from the [releases page](https://github.com/uenz/SparkleShare/tags).

+## Install on Windows

-Download the app from the [releases page](https://github.com/hbons/SparkleShare/releases).
+Download the app from the [releases page](https://github.com/uenz/SparkleShare/tags).

 ## Set up a host